Bzhouha/START_LNS/README.md

 ```
 Once you have these prerequisites installed, you can follow these steps to install the software:
 1. Clone the repository to your local machine.
-2. Change directories to the project directory:'cd START_LNS'
+2. Change directories to the project directory:'''cd START_LNS'''
-3. Run the make command to build the software:'make'
+3. Run the make command to build the software:'''make'''
-4. Run the make install command to install the software:'make install'
+4. Run the make install command to install the software:'''make install'''
 5. This will install the software to the ~/bin directory.
-You can then run the software by typing the following command in a terminal:'START+LNS -f config.ini'
+You can then run the software by typing the following command in a terminal:'''START+LNS -f config.ini'''

 ## Usage
 ## License